Zipheir/srfi-258/uninterned-symbols.md

 Notes: generate-uninterned-symbol is functionally equivalent to the gensym procedures of other implementations.
-It may take an *object* argument which is used several ways.
+It may take an *object* argument which is used in several ways.
 A string or symbol argument is used as a prefix.
 No way to tell interned and uninterned symbols apart.